canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

         $MARK_REALM_LAN     . udp   .
 5060-5061,
     } accept

 Sets
 ~~~~

-Sets are a generic datastructure in ``nftables`` that act as a container for
+Sets are a generic data structure in ``nftables`` that act as a container for
 values with support for efficient lookup, addition and removal operations.
 They
 are similar to the `ipset
 <https://manpages.ubuntu.com/manpages/en/man8/ipset.8.html>`_ functionality